DEVASTATING CONSEQUENCES OF SLIP AND FALL ACCIDENTS

 - Mental anguish and emotional distress

-The California slip and fall accident statute of limitations puts a limit on when you may be able to file a lawsuit.
+The California slip and fall accident statute of limitations puts a limit on when you may be able to file a slip and fall lawsuit.
 In California, the Code of Civil Procedure section 335.1 the time period for filing a lawsuit is two years from the date of your injury.
 Our fall lawyers can answer any questions you may have about the timing of filing a lawsuit after a personal injury accident in California.

 The California Code of Civil Procedure provides exceptions where the statute of limitations can be “tolled” (paused).
-These exceptions cover circumstances where:
+These exceptions cover circumstances that include: